datafold/data-diff/README.md

 + 1, returned
 ```

+5. Review the output

+After running your data-diff job, review the output to identify and analyze differences in your data.

 Check out [documentation](https://docs.datafold.com/reference/open_source/cli) for the full command reference.

 # Supported databases

 | Database      | Status | Connection string                                                                                                                   |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|